nextstrain/cli/README.md

 local repository.
 It ends with instructions for you on how to push the release commit/tag and how to upload the built distributions to PyPi.
 You'll need [a PyPi account][] and [twine][] installed.

+### Tests

+Tests are run with [pytest](https://pytest.org).
+To run everything, use:

+    pytest

+This includes the type annotation and static analysis checks described below.

 ### Type annotations and static analysis